Amalgam Comics: Publication history

 The first Amalgam event occurred near the end of the four-issue DC vs. Marvel crossover event in April 1996.
 In Marvel Comics versus DC #3, the DC and Marvel Universes were shown being combined into one – the Amalgam Universe – and the Amalgam one-shots were presented as the result of this.
 The first 12 Amalgam titles were released the following week, delaying both publishers' regular releases by one week.
 Six of the issues in the event were published by DC and six by Marvel.
 In June 1997 the process was repeated, but without the crossover event as a background.
 Later, both publishers collected their respective 12 issues into four trade paperback collections.
 All 24 of the Amalgam one-shots took place between Marvel Comics versus DC #3 and DC versus Marvel Comics #4, the last two issues of the crossover event.

 Between the two events of Amalgam Comics, the two publishers released a sequel crossover miniseries to DC vs. Marvel #1–4 primarily published by DC, DC/Marvel: All Access #1–4 (Dec.
 1996–Feb.
 1997 (issues #2 and 3 were both cover dated Jan.
 1997)).
 A second sequel crossover miniseries primarily published by Marvel, Unlimited Access #1–4 (Dec.
 1997–March 1998), followed the second event.
 Both crossover miniseries featured additional Amalgam characters.

-The Amalgam universe would later be officially revisited in Deadpool/Batman (Sep.
-2025), with the introduction of Logo, an amalgamation of DC's Lobo and Marvel's Wolverine in a backup story.
+The Amalgam universe was later revisited in 2025, starting with Deadpool/Batman, with the introduction of Logo, an amalgamation of DC's Lobo and Marvel's Wolverine in a backup story.
 The story also features Kultron and Thanoseid and references Super-Soldier, characters who had made their debut in the original 1996–1997 events.
-Batman/Deadpool (Nov.
-25) also introduced Deadbat, an amalgamation of DC's Batman and Marvel's Deadpool, while featuring the return of Dark Claw from the 1996–1997 events.
+Batman/Deadpool also introduced Deadbat, an amalgamation of DC's Batman and Marvel's Deadpool, while featuring the return of Dark Claw from the 1996–1997 events.